Rokutann/npy.el/README.md

 inferior python processes only associated with the `python-mode` buffer where it spawned.
 Other buffers visiting files in the same Pipenv project can't send code chunks to the process.

+When you write out the content of a buffer visiting a file in a Pipenv project as a file under a different Pipenv project, `npy-mode` automatically change the buffer's association to the new Pipenv project.

 Note: The `python-mode` defines two types of inferior python
 processes: global and (buffer-)dedicated.
 Their precedence order is: